florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

     P_{mech} = P_{windage} + 2 P_{bf}

 The two major windage losses (:math:`P_{windage}`) result from the fluid friction between the air inthe component gaps and the rotor.
-The airgap windage loss (:math:`P_{wa}`) occurs because of the fluid friction between the stator and rotor while rotating.
-Similarly, the rotor windage loss (:math:`P_{wr}`) arises from the space between both ends of the rotor and the motor casing.
+The airgap windage losses (:math:`P_{wa}`) occurs because of the fluid friction between the stator and rotor while rotating.
+Similarly, the rotor windage losses (:math:`P_{wr}`) arises from the space between both ends of the rotor and the motor casing.
 The rotor radius is denoted as :math:`R_{r}`, the shaft radius as :math:`R_{sh}`, the rotation speed as :math:`\Omega`, and the motor length as :math:`L`.